 The EESC and the CoR are advisory bodies of the EU.
 In practice, this means that they give their opinions to the European Parliament and the Council of Ministers during the legislative process.
-The Committees thus involve regional and local authorities/societal and economic actors in the decision making process and express their views on all common policies concerning them.
+The Committees thus involve regional and local authorities as well as societal and economic actors in the decision making process and express their views on all common policies concerning them.
 This is showed by the picture below.

 Now read the two short passages below describing the composition and the work of the EESC and the CoR.
 Notice the similarity in the make up of the two and the policy areas on which they contribute.

 The opinions of the EESC and the CoR are not binding, which means that the Council and the Parliament may or may not take them into consideration (Moussis, 2008, p.
 59).
 Both the EESC and the CoR have a limited influence in the EU.
 This is for several reasons:

 - The EESC and the CoR do not have to be consulted on all issues on which the EU legislates.

 - When they are consulted their opinions carry little influence and do not have to be adopted by the Council and Commission.

 - The EESC and the CoR are only one of the ways in which the interests that they represent can influence EU legislation.
 Many feel that direct lobbying of the Council and the Commission can be more productive than advocacy through the EESC and the CoR.